guptaviha/Data-Cleaning-at-Scale-Part2/README.md

 **Steps to calculate accuracy:**

 1. Follow steps 1 to 3 in the "Steps to Reproduce"

 2. Copy output csv files to local machine and open in spreadsheet software of your choice.
+	You can use WinSCP or SCP command with following syntax -  `scp <netID>@<peelurl>:/file/to/send /where/to/put`

 3. Manually inspect and compare the Original and Output file of each dataset to calculate the effectiveness of cleaning approach.

 	Use following method to calculate precision and recall:

-		Precision = True Positive Count/True Positive Count + False Positive Count Recall = True Positive Count/True Positive Count + False Negative Count
+		Precision = True Positive Count/True Positive Count + False Positive Count

+		Recall = True Positive Count/True Positive Count + False Negative Count
 ---

-Team:
+**Team:**

 Syed Ahmad 				- st4324@nyu.edu